fraserxu/electron-pdf/README.md

     -w | --outputWait          Integer – Time to wait (in MS) between page load and PDF creation.
                                          If used in conjunction with -e this will override the default timeout of 10 seconds
+    -ignoreCertificateErrors  Boolean - Whether to accept self-signed and untrusted certificates
 ```

 Find more information on [Electron Security here](https://github.com/electron/electron/blob/master/docs/tutorial/security.md).